 In the world of online ESL (English as a Second Language) teaching, giving helpful feedback to students and their parents is incredibly important.
 Good feedback helps students understand how they're doing in English and gives them confidence to keep learning.

-This guide will show ESL teachers how to give feedback that helps students improve and involves their parents too.
+This guide will show ESL teachers how to give feedback (plus a template that that helps students improve and involves their parents too.

 In online ESL, feedback is like a flashlight.
 It helps students see where they're doing well and where they need to improve in English.
 Good feedback helps students feel good about learning and keeps them going.